Elan333/SELD/README.md

 > **Figure.** Overall pipeline of SELD.
 The framework progressively transforms weak infrared target candidates into reliable pseudo labels and finally learns a detector through self-training.

-*(The framework figure will be uploaded together with the source code.)*

 ---

 ## ✨ Highlights